satwikkansal/wtfpython/README.md

   >>> another_func()
   2
   ```
-* The keywords `global` and `nonlocal` tell the python interpreter to not delcare new variables and look them up in the corresponding outer scopes.
+* The keywords `global` and `nonlocal` tell the python interpreter to not declare new variables and look them up in the corresponding outer scopes.
 * Read [this](https://sebastianraschka.com/Articles/2014_python_scope_and_namespaces.html) short but an awesome guide to learn more about how namespaces and scope resolution works in Python.

 ---